wp-media/wp-rocket-helpers/cache/wp-rocket-no-cache-slugs/README.md

-# WP Rocket | Disable Cache and Optimizations on specific pages
+# WP Rocket | Disable Cache and Optimizations on specific pages using slugs

 Using slugs, disable WP Rocket’s page cache and optimizations for specific URLs.